Your Stories. Our Success. It's What We Do.

 |» Seizure Disorders||» Attention Deficit/ Hyperactivity Disorder (ADHD)|

 The Center's staff is highly skilled in developing and delivering therapeutic programs to address physical and cognitive challenges.
-We have treated more than 70 physical and cognitive disabilities including: cerebral palsy, spinal cord and brain injury, muscular dystrophy, mental retardation, Down syndrome, multiple sclerosis, attention deficit disorder, autism spectrum disorders, and hearing and visual impairment.
+We treat more than 60 physical and cognitive disabilities including: cerebral palsy, spinal cord and brain injury, muscular dystrophy, mental retardation, Down syndrome, multiple sclerosis, attention deficit disorder, autism spectrum disorders, and hearing and visual impairment.

 The Shea Center has a new financial aid program specifically for past or present military families with special needs members who would like to participate in our therapeutic recreational riding program.
 Benefits of the therapeutic riding program include family bonding experiences and improved health for those with physical or cognitive disabilities.
 Click here for more information.